Skip to content

 TINA4_LOG_LEVEL=info

-Valid values (case-insensitive): debug, info, warning, error, fatal.
+Valid values (case-insensitive): all, debug, info, warning, error, critical, none.

 ruby